mirahazall/sit737-2025-prac4c/README.md

 - Errors:
 If either number is missing or invalid, a 400 Bad Request error is returned.

-Logging
+LOGGING:
-The service logs all operations and errors using winston.
-Example log entry:
+- The service logs all operations and errors using winston.
+- Example log entry:
-info: New addition operation requested: 10 + 5 = 15
+ - info: New addition operation requested: 10 + 5 = 15
-error: Error in division operation: Division by zero is not allowed.
+ - error: Error in division operation: Division by zero is not allowed.

-Error Handling
+Error Handling:
 - All endpoints return JSON-formatted error messages when an invalid request is made.
 Example:
 {
   "error": "Invalid input.
 Please provide valid numbers."